Super-Protocol/docs/docs/testnet/limitations.md

 sidebar_position: 0
 ---

 For testnet we have a limited amount of computing resources, so we have imposed limits on compute configurations and amounts of available tokens: we want to make sure that everyone gets to participate in the Testnet.

-However, if you feel that the additional uptime of your solution would be beneficial to Testnet and other users, then we can discuss replenishing your order with more tokens.
-Please contact us at Discord.
+If you feel that the additional uptime of your solution would be beneficial to Testnet and other users, then we can discuss replenishing your order with more tokens.
+Please contact us at [Discord](https://discord.com/invite/superprotocol).

 ### Order limits